 That said, foreign residents and visitors, as well as Koreans, who want to know more about, or even experience, traditional Chuseok foods and activities, can do so through special events organised by museums, palaces and other venues.
 Also, while almost everything used to shut down over the holiday, or at least on Chuseok Day itself, most tourist sites are open and an increasing number of shopping and entertainment venues will be open over most, and sometimes, all of this year’s Chuseok period.

-To find out some of the events/activities available over the 4-day holiday period, visit our What’s Going On section – especially, but not limited to, the About Korea section.
+To find out some of the events/activities available over the holiday period, visit our What’s Going On section – especially, but not limited to, the About Korea section.
 Many palaces and museums offer free admission to people - Korean or foreign - wearing a hanbok.
+Many museums re-opened following the COVID-19 closure on Monday 28 September 2020.
+Note that advanced reservations are required and only a limited number of people will be accepted in the museum at a time.
+Masks are required.

 Business and Networking Associations